dcgoodwin2112/dcg-dev-portfolio/src/index.md

 <a href="https://www.meetup.com/TriDUG/events/twctrlyzpblc/"><img src="/images/drupal-gatsby.jpg" alt="Screenshot of Meetup group event page.
 Gatsby + Drupal" width="818" height="530"></a>

-Created a decoupled site with Drupal and Gatsby and gave a presentation/demo at the Triangle Drupal Users Group Meetup
+I created a decoupled site with Drupal and Gatsby and gave a presentation/demo at the Triangle Drupal Users Group Meetup

 Built with: Drupal, Gatsby